 Best for Beginners: Hella Cocktail Co.
 Bloody Mary Cocktail Mixer

-The mixers are thoughtfully designed in Brooklyn by a team of bar experts.
+The mixers are thoughtfully designed in Brooklyn, New York, by a team of bar experts.
 Ingredients include fresh lemon juice, tomato juice, horseradish, tamarind, sea salt, and cloves.
 Note that this product is not vegan—it contains anchovy-based Worcestershire sauce.

 Best Bargain: Zing Zang Bloody Mary Mix